 How to write a blogger outreach email?

-I have this essential public relations checklist for writing blogger outreach emails.
-I don’t use it to be sly or in any way to automate my writing, but I use it to make sure I don’t miss any essential parts.
+I have this PR checklist for writing blogger outreach emails.
+I don’t use it to be sly or to automate my writing; rather, I use it to ensure I don’t miss a beat.

 (Always Include) Honesty

-I make sure to express honesty.
-Saying something nice about another person’s work is polite, and if I can’t think of anything honest to say, then I shouldn’t be pitching that particular blogger.
+I always express honesty.
+It’s polite to say something nice about another person’s work, but if I can’t think of anything honest to say, then I shouldn’t be pitching that particular blogger.

 (Always Include) Purpose